Fastest-Coder-First/ms-weather-forecasting-tool/README.md

     - git push
     - git pull

-- and some of them on GitHub web-app, for:
+- and some of them on GitHub web-app, like:
     - making PR's
     - merging PR's
     - resolving conflicts